 - Home Price: $139,800 median purchase price; $819 median monthly rent

 - Unemployment Rate: 3.8%

 Want to find a good city where you can live, work, and have fun?
-Omaha may be the place for you!
-Nebraska’s largest city is recession-proof, offers low costs of living and housing, and is one of the best cities to buy real estate.
-You’ll find plenty of jobs in Omaha with established companies like Mutual of Omaha and Union Pacific, and new startups continue to emerge in one of America’s fastest-growing tech hubs, earning Omaha the nickname “Silicon Prairie.”
-The Omaha arts and culture scene offers several opportunities for fine artists and audience members alike, with locales like the Blue Barn Theater and Artists’ Cooperative Gallery, or annual events like the Midwest Play Festival.
-Residents can find lots of things to do in Omaha, including seeing over 1,000 different species at Omaha’s Henry Doorly Zoo & Aquarium, cheering on the best teams in college baseball during the College World Series, or dining out and shopping about in The Old Market.
+Consider relocating to Omaha!
+Nebraska’s largest city has recession resilience, offers low costs of living and housing, and is one of the best cities for remote work.
+Young professionals can find plenty of jobs in Omaha with established companies like Mutual of Omaha and Union Pacific, and new startups continue to emerge in one of America’s fastest-growing tech hubs, earning Omaha the nickname “Silicon Prairie.”
+The Omaha arts and culture scene offers several opportunities for artists and audience members alike, with locales like the Blue Barn Theatre and Artists’ Cooperative Gallery, or annual events like Omaha Fashion Week—one of the biggest fashion events in the nation.
+Residents can find lots of things to do in Omaha, including seeing over 1,000 different species at Omaha’s Henry Doorly Zoo & Aquarium, cheering on the best teams in college baseball during the College World Series, or dining out and shopping in The Old Market.

 - Population: 305,305

 - Home Price: $100,800 median purchase price; $844 median monthly rent

 - Median Household Income: $42,450